This section of the COPLACDigital Handbook covers the roles and responsibilities of each party involved in course creation and support.

 - Install WordPress in each of these subdomains/subdirectories prior to the semester.

-- Serve as a technical support contact for COPLACDigital faculty and technologists.
+- Serve as a technical support contact for COPLACDigital faculty, technologists, and students.

 COPLACDigital Technical Support

 Greg Dillingham, Manager, Distance Learning Services, UNC Asheville

 - Provide interactive teleconference services for the COPLACDigital courses.

 - Assist with/advise on course scheduling and the technical aspects of connecting students and faculty during the class sessions.

 - Act as liaison between the MCNC teleconference facility and co-teachers/students for each COPLACDigital course.